spectral-cockpit/specprepper/README.md

 The algorithmic side is provided by excellent {prospectr}, and {data.table} plus {future.apply} map-reduce API provide memory-efficient mappings.

-{specprepper} works with sticky attributes pinged via {sticky}.
+{specprepper} works with sticky attributes that are pinged to matrix or data.tables via {sticky}.
 This means that processing function respect all preexisting attributes and do not strip them in the returned output.